Chatham County Board of Elections prepares for second election during pandemic

 “If it’s like it was in the June election, where more people voted absentee, we may not know what the results are on election night,” said Mahoney.

 Polls open at 7 a.m. on Tuesday morning.
-You can turn in your absentee ballot at the Board of Elections on Eisenhower Drive until 7 p.m.
+You can turn in your absentee ballot at the Board of Elections at 1117 Eisenhower Drive until 7 p.m.